albion2000/tools-jpeg2pdf/README.md

 ## scandir2pdf.py

-Read the installation_instructions.txt and readme_scandir2pdf.txt
+Read the installation_instructions.txt and readme_scandir2pdf.txt for recommendations and use

 Copy 'scandir2pdf.py' to the root directory of your file tree.